Houston Astros sign stealing scandal: Astros reactions

 After the press conference, the clubhouse was opened to members of the media and players were made available to speak.
 Correa said: "We were wrong for everything we did in 2017.
 It's not what we stand for.
 It's not what we want to portray as an organization, and we were definitely wrong about all that and we feel really sorry.
 We affected careers, we affected the game in some way, and looking back at it, it was just bad."
 However, Correa vehemently denied reports that Beltrán was the ringleader of the scheme and intimidated other players.
 Bregman said he was embarrassed and pledged to "work extremely hard" to regain trust.
 Altuve said: "I'm not going to say to you that it was good—it was wrong.
 We feel bad, we feel remorse, like I said, the impact on the fans, the impact on the game—we feel bad."
 Verlander, who was acquired via trade in the middle of the 2017 season, said: "I wish I had said more.
 Looking back, I can't go back, I can't reverse my decision.
 I wish I had said more, and I didn't, and for that I am sorry."

-Tony Kemp, who played in seventeen regular season games for the Astros in 2017 after a September call-up, said he was immediately asked if he wanted to participate in the sign stealing scheme but refused.
+Tony Kemp, who played in 17 regular season games for the Astros in 2017 after a September call-up, said he was immediately asked if he wanted to participate in the sign stealing scheme but refused.
 He said, "Once I got there in September, the system was already in place, and I just tried to keep my head down and play hard and not really concern myself with it."

 Dodgers player Cody Bellinger said that Altuve had stolen the AL Most Valuable Player Award from runner-up Aaron Judge in 2017.
 Correa responded to Bellinger's comments in an interview with Rosenthal, saying that Altuve did not want anything to do with the sign-stealing scheme: "The few times that the trash can was banged was without his consent, and he would go inside the clubhouse and inside the dugout to whoever was banging the trash can and he would get pissed.
 He would get mad.
 He would say, 'I don't want this.
 I can't hit like this.
 Don't you do that to me.'
 He played the game clean."
-Correa also claimed the Astros did not steal signs in the 2017 World Series, and that they did not use the trash can banging in 2018.
+Correa also said that the Astros did not steal signs in the 2017 World Series, and that they did not use the trash can banging in 2018.